mastbaum/philadelphia/docs/index.rst

 The Philadelphia software itself contains nothing SNO+-specific, and so is easily portable to other sites.

 *Requirements:* Philadelphia requires JavaScript to be enabled in your browser.
+Internet Explorer is not supported.

 *Source code:* Philadelphia is free software.
 Source is available on `github <http://github.com/mastbaum/philadelphia>`_.